johnnyonno/SF2000Scrapped/README.md

 - Original NES Folder, now will have NES roms (prefixed with nes)) and FDS roms (prefixed with fds)) -> NES SYSTEM
 - Original SNES Folder, now will have SNES roms (prefixed with sfc) will run on Snes9x 2005, prefixed with 02) will run on Snes9x 2002) -> SNES SYSTEM
 - Original GB Folder, now will have GB, GBC, GBA roms (prefixed by gb) gbc) gba) respectively) -> GAME BOY SYSTEM
-- Original GBC Folder, now will have Atari2600, NeoPocket, Lynx roms (prefixed by a26) ngp) lnx) respectively) -> MISC SYSTEMS
+- Original GBC Folder, now will have Atari2600, NeoPocket, Lynx, WonderSwan roms (prefixed by a26) ngp) lnx) wsc) respectively) -> MISC SYSTEMS
 - Original GBA Folder, now will have PC Engine roms (prefixed by pce)) -> PCE SYSTEM
 - Original MegaDrive Folder, now will have SG-1000, Master System, MegaDrive, 32x, GameGear roms (prefixed by sg) sms) md) 32x) gg) respectively) -> SEGA SYSTEM
-- Original Arcade Folder is unchanged -> ARCADE SYSTEM
+- Original Arcade Folder, now will have original Arcade roms and Mame2000 roms (prefixed by m2k)) -> ARCADE SYSTEM
-- ROMS folder will contain stubs for Mame2000 roms.

 # Notes & Caveats